 Understand Virginia Beach laws and regulations for memory care facilities

-To be licensed, memory care facilities in Virginia must meet these specific standards, including completing an application process and paying the required fees.
+To be licensed, memory care facilities in Virginia must meet the following specific standards, including completing an application process and paying the required fees.

 • Quantity of workers.
 Memory care facilities in Virginia must have enough staff to care for residents.
 At least one staff member must always be awake and on duty, and a licensed nurse must be on hand to provide care.

 • Regularly revised care plans.
-The facilities must conduct initial and ongoing assessments of each patient to identify their care needs and build a care plan.
+Memory care facilities must conduct initial and ongoing assessments of each patient to identify their care needs and build a care plan.
 The care plan must be reviewed and revised regularly.

 • Safe environment.
 Memory care communities must provide residents with a physically safe and secure environment.
 This includes taking steps to minimize wandering.

-• Activities.
-These institutions must provide an activity program tailored to the needs of residents with memory impairment.
+• These facilities must provide an activity program tailored to the needs of residents with memory impairment.
 The activities should be tailored to the abilities and interests of each person.

 • Background checks.
 To guarantee the safety of residents, memory care facilities in Virginia must conduct criminal background checks on all staff and volunteers.

-• Records.
-Lastly, they must keep detailed resident care records, medication administration, and other important information.[05]
+• Lastly, they must keep detailed resident care records, medication administration, and other important information.[06]

-Memory care facilities in Virginia are subject to frequent inspections to verify that they continue to meet licensing standards and ALF laws.
-You can see inspection reports on the VA’s Department of Social Services website.
+Additionally, memory care facilities in Virginia are subject to frequent inspections to verify that they continue to meet licensing standards and ALF laws.
+You can find records on specific providers by viewing Virginia’s Department of Social Services Assisted Living Facility Search Form.
+For a full list of residents’ rights and the standards facilities are bound to, you can view the Virginia Department of Social Services’ Standards for Licensed Assisted Living Facilities.

 Virginia Department of Health contact information